Crown-Commercial-Service/ccs-scale-cat-buyer-ui/README.md

 ## Prerequisites
 Need to ensure that the network policy has been configured to allow this UI app to connect to the service app:
-`cf add-network-policy ccs-scale-cat-buyer-ui --destination-app ccs-scale-cat-service --protocol tcp --port 8080`
+`cf add-network-policy ccs-scale-cat-buyer-ui-{space} --destination-app ccs-scale-cat-service --protocol tcp --port 8080`

 ## Secure Environment variables
 The secure environment variables in `.travis.yml` are related to authentication with CloudFoundry.